johnOfGod33/Personal-Blog-API/README.md

 # PERSONAL BLOG API

-A RESTful API that would power a personal blog
+A RESTful API that would power a personal blog.The client interface can be found [here](https://github.com/johnOfGod33/admin-blog-panel)

 # FEATURES